lupyuen/pinephone-lora/README.md

 TODO
 ```

 __Problem: Bus Pirate hangs while scanning.
-And address should be 0x28, not 0x00.
+And I2C Address of LoRa Backplate should be 0x28, not 0x00.
 Why?__

 Read Address 0x28: